NativeScript/firebase/packages/firebase-admob/README.md

 app.use(Admob)

 ```
 And then add it to markup as follows.
-Set the view's `unitId` property to the ad's unit ID.
+The `BannerAd` requires the following attributes to be set:
+-  `unitId`
+- `BannerAdSize`: You can set this value in the callback function of the `layoutChanged` event.
+For more information, see [Customize the banner ad size](#customize-the-banner-ad-size)
+- `height` and `width`

 ```html
 <BannerAd